gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Non-AD setup
   - [ ] Installer in GUI mode finishes successfully on instance that is not part of domain
   - [ ] Installer works correctly invoked from command line
-  - [ ] Non-AD instance can be added to `static_hosts` section in config file and is visible in UI
   - [ ] Non-AD instance can be added to `non_ad_hosts` section in config file and is visible in UI
   - [ ] Non-AD can be added as dynamic resource and is visible in UI
   - [ ] Non-AD instance has label `teleport.dev/ad: false`